-Therapy didn’t come to me as an option until August 2016, when I was just over 9 months sober.
-During the first 9 months of my sobriety, or as I like to call it - BT (“before therapy”), I talked about what I was going through to anyone and everyone who was willing to lend an ear.
+Therapy didn’t occur to me as an option until August 2016, when I was just over nine months sober.
+During the first nine months of my sobriety (or, as I like to call it, BT—before therapy), I talked about what I was going through to anyone and everyone who was willing to lend an ear.
 My go-to person was my therapy-advocating roommate.
 She listened to me, gave excellent advice, and found gracious ways to sneak in the whole “you should see a therapist” message.
 I’d get annoyed, but then after the 100th time, it finally sunk in.
-I realized that my neuroses weren’t so cute after all.
+I realized that my neuroses weren’t so cute, after all.

-At 14, I was struggling with some family issues and saw a psychiatrist.
+When I was struggling with some family issues at 14, I saw a psychiatrist.
 She diagnosed me with depression and put me on antidepressants.
 I tried Prozac.
 Then Zoloft.
 Then Effexor.
 I hated them all.
 I was a stubborn kid who knew everything and I didn’t need medication.
 At 16, I found what I thought I needed: weed and Smirnoff Ice (#classy, right?).
-At 18, I took myself off my meds without telling anyone; who needs antidepressants when they’ve got weed and booze?
+At 18, I took myself off my meds without telling anyone.
+“Who needs antidepressants when they’ve got weed and booze?”
+I thought.
 Obviously, I was wrong.

 With time, my current therapist has helped me identify the underlying issues that led to all those years of self-destruction.
-Through this experience, I’ve found that I have agitated depression/high functioning anxiety.
-This means that I feel like I have to solve every single problem, and if I don’t, I see myself as weak.
+Through this experience, I’ve found that I have agitated depression/high-functioning anxiety.
+This means that I tend to feel like I have to solve every single problem, and if I don’t, I see myself as weak.
 It also means I fill every moment of my life with “busy-ness,” so I don’t have to feel my own depression.
 I subconsciously self-destruct—even in sobriety.

-But hey, there’s no cure for my own stubbornness.
-I still choose to self-medicate instead of take antidepressants.
+But, hey, there’s no cure for my own stubbornness.
+I still choose to self-medicate instead of taking antidepressants.
 Every morning, I’ve prescribed myself 20 minutes of meditation and Holy Basil (an herbal anti-stress supplement).
 Once a day, I drink Kava tea (an anti-anxiety herbal tea) as needed, and little to no caffeine—I’ve found that caffeine exacerbates my anxiety.